IAEA-NDS/endf-parserpy/docs/source/overview/mapping_endf_recipes.rst

 The ENDF-6 recipe listed :ref:`above <mf1mt451_recipe>` contains
 several examples of array specifications, such as ``DESCRIPTION[i]``, ``MFx[i]`` and ``MTx[i]``.
-Their names, ``DESCRIPTION``, ``MF``, etc. are expected to be available as keys in the Python dictionary corresponding to the ENDF-6 recipe.
+Their names, ``DESCRIPTION``, ``MFx``, etc. are expected to be available as keys in the Python dictionary corresponding to the ENDF-6 recipe.
 The objects associated with those keys are expected to be dictionaries with integer keys.
 The range of the available integer keys can be inferred from the